 Princess-inspired hair was a trend we saw a lot of last summer, and with its perfectly imperfect texture and lift at the crown, it has all the makings of a face-slimming hairstyle.

-1. Apply a shine serum to damp hair, such as Gloss Moderne High-Gloss Serum ($49).
+1. Apply a shine serum to damp hair, such as O&M's Frizzy Logic Shine Serum ($30).

 2. Blow-dry hair with a small round brush, leaving strands of hair wrapped around the barrel for 20 seconds and setting with a cool shot.